Who’s vs. Whose: Clearing Up the Confusion in 2026

-The word ‘who’s’ is a linguistic shorthand.
-It’s formed by combining the pronoun ‘who’ with either the verb ‘is’ or the auxiliary verb ‘has’, with the apostrophe marking the place where letters have been omitted.
-This is a common feature of English, seen in words like ‘it’s’ (it’s/it has) and ‘they’re’ (they are).
+The word ‘who’s’ is a linguistic shorthand, a contraction formed by combining the pronoun ‘who’ with either the verb ‘is’ or the auxiliary verb ‘has’.
+The apostrophe marks the place where letters have been omitted.
+This is a common feature of English, seen in words like ‘it’s’ (it is/it has) and ‘they’re’ (they are).
+As of July 2026, this grammatical shortcut remains a frequent point of confusion for many writers and speakers.

 Practically speaking, whenever you encounter ‘who’s’, you can mentally substitute ‘who is’ or ‘who has’ to check if the sentence still makes sense.
 If the substitution works, then ‘who’s’ is the correct choice.
 This simple test is invaluable for avoiding confusion, especially in spoken English where the pronunciation is identical to ‘whose’.